 Internal links are links to other pages on your blog and are a good approach to show search engines and visitors to your site where they can find relevant content.
-Internal linking also helps Google to crawl and index more pages on your site.
+As well as guiding your readers to more of your content, internal linking also helps Google to crawl and index more pages on your site.

 To find out more about what kind of links to use and why, check out our post Everything you need to know about follow and no-follow links

 #5 Tag your images